dentarg/auth0-blog/_posts/2018-03-05-react-router-4-practical-tutorial.markdown

 ### SideBar Rendering

 Sidebars in apps have been in existence for a very long time.
 Let's learn how to make a sidebar using React Router 4.
-The first step is to throw our routes in to an array like so:
+The first step is to throw our routes into an array like so:

 ```js
 import React from 'react'